 The members of the Formosa Quartet – Jasmine Lin, Wayne Lee, Che-Yen Chen, and Ru-Pei Yeh – have established themselves as leading solo, chamber, and orchestral musicians.
-With degrees from Juilliard, Curtis, and New England Conservatory, they have performed in major venues around the United States, Asia, Europe, South America, Australia, and have been top prizewinners in prestigious competitions such as the Paganini, Primrose, Naumburg, and Tertis competitions.
-As chamber musicians, they have appeared regularly at the Marlboro, La Jolla Summerfest, Kingston, Seattle Chamber Music Society, Santa Fe, Ottawa, Ravinia, South Bank, and Berlin festivals, as well as at the Chamber Music Society of Lincoln Center and Jupiter Chamber Music Series.
-They have won positions in the San Diego, Cincinnati Symphonies, and New York Philharmonic, and have been teaching at University of Southern California, California State University Fullerton, Roosevelt University Taos School of Music, Stanford University, McGill University, and The Juilliard School.
+With degrees from the Juilliard School, Curtis Institute of Music, and New England Conservatory, they have performed in major venues throughout the United States, Asia, Europe, South America, and Australia, and have been top prizewinners in prestigious competitions such as the Paganini, Primrose, Naumburg, and Tertis competitions.
+As chamber musicians, they have appeared regularly at the Marlboro, Kingston, Santa Fe, Ottawa, Ravinia, South Bank, and Berlin festivals, as well as at the Chamber Music Society of Lincoln Center, the Jupiter Chamber Music Series, La Jolla Summerfest, and the Seattle Chamber Music Society.
+They have held positions in the San Diego Symphony, the Cincinnati Symphony, and the New York Philharmonic, and have taught at the University of Southern California, California State University Fullerton, Roosevelt University, Taos School of Music, Stanford University, McGill University, and the Juilliard School.